Polarisv18/Urban-Outfitters/README.md

 # Final Project Group 6

 This is a PHP-based web application aimed at streamlining the purchasing process and providing a seamless and enjoyable journey for shoppers.
+Video demonstration is here: https://www.youtube.com/watch?v=miP9k0Mk0gQ

 ## Features
 - **Browse the Catalog**: Customers can browse items without logging in.